Fox sisters: Early years

-Kate and Margaretta were sent to nearby Rochester during the excitement – Kate to the house of her sister Leah (now the married Leah Fox Fish), and Margaretta to the home of her brother David – and the rappings followed them.
+Kate and Margaretta were sent to nearby Rochester during the excitement—Kate to the house of her sister Leah (now the married Leah Fox Fish), and Margaretta to the home of her brother David—and the rappings followed them.
 Amy and Isaac Post, a radical Quaker couple and long-standing friends of the Fox family, invited the girls into their Rochester home.
 Immediately convinced of the genuineness of the phenomena, they helped to spread the word among their radical Quaker friends, who became the early core of Spiritualists.
-In this way appeared the association between Spiritualism and radical political causes, such as abolition, temperance, and equal rights for women.
+In this way, the association between Spiritualism and radical political causes developed, such as abolition, temperance, and equal rights for women.

 Emergence as mediums

 On 14 November 1849, the Fox sisters demonstrated their spiritualist rapping at the Corinthian Hall in Rochester.
 This was the first demonstration of spiritualism held before a paying public and inaugurated a long history of public events featured by spiritualist mediums and leaders in the United States and in other countries.

 Kate and Margaretta became famous mediums and they held séances for hundreds of people.
 Many of these early séances were entirely frivolous, where sitters sought insight into "the state of railway stocks or the issue of love affairs."

 Horace Greeley, the prominent publisher and politician, became a kind of mentor for them, enabling their movement in higher social circles.
-Their public séances in New York in 1850 attracted notable people, including William Cullen Bryant, George Bancroft, James Fenimore Cooper, Nathaniel Parker Willis, Horace Greeley, Sojourner Truth and William Lloyd Garrison.
+Their public séances in New York in 1850 attracted notable people, including William Cullen Bryant, George Bancroft, James Fenimore Cooper, Nathaniel Parker Willis, Sojourner Truth and William Lloyd Garrison.
 Although Greeley watched over the sisters, the lack of parental supervision was pernicious, as both of the young women began to drink wine.